-I’m a licensed clinical social worker in the State of New York who has been in practice for 4 years.
-Over the rapid-fire post-school years, I’ve found out that one my strengths and passions has been working with young adults in their 20s and 30s through life transitions and creating empowered personal growth.
+I’m a licensed clinical social worker in the State of New York who has been in practice since 2012.
+Over the rapid-fire post-school years, I’ve found out that one my strengths and passions has been working with adults in their 20s and 30s through life transitions and facilitating their personal growth.

 Master of Social Work, 2012